Our EPIC Impact team is more than a group of pretty faces, keynote speakers, or one-hit wonders.

-Their leadership have been transformational in schools and districts across the country.
-It's not about how many individual awards an educator can win or how many followers you have on twitter...the question is have you ever taken a school or district from good to great!
+Their leadership has been transformational in schools and districts across the country.
+It's not about how many individual awards an educator can win or how many followers you have on twitter...the question is "have you ever taken a school or district from good to great?"

-Our consultants have been in the trenches, are practitioners by heart, and have been able to integrate research, policy and practice and have made an Epic Impact in their schools and districts.
+Our consultants have been in the trenches, are practitioners by heart, and have been able to integrate research, policy, and practiceto make an EPIC Impact in their schools and districts.
 Whether you need an inspirational keynote or a strategic thought leader for deep meaningful work, our team delivers.